BlueZyne/rag_model/README.md

 **[View the live application](https://ireadpdf.streamlit.app/)**

-This is a Streamlit application that allows you to chat with your PDF documents using Google's Gemini models.
-You can upload a PDF, and the application will create a vector store of the document's content.
-You can then ask questions about the document, and the application will use a Gemini model to generate answers based on the document's content.
+This is a production-ready Streamlit application that allows you to chat with your PDF documents using Google's Gemini models.
+Upload PDFs, and the application creates a vector store of the document's content.
+Ask questions, and the application uses Gemini AI to generate accurate answers based on your documents.

 ## Features ✨

+### Core Features
-*   **Chat with your PDF:** Ask questions about your PDF documents in a conversational way.
-The application uses a Retrieval Augmented Generation (RAG) architecture to provide answers based on the content of your PDF.
+*   **Chat with your PDF:** Ask questions about your PDF documents in a conversational way using Retrieval Augmented Generation (RAG) architecture.
-*   **Google Gemini:** Uses a Gemini model from Google for high-quality, conversational answers.
+*   **Google Gemini AI:** Uses Gemini 2.0 Flash and Thinking models for high-quality, intelligent answers with automatic complexity-based routing.
+*   **Multi-Document Support:** Upload and chat with multiple PDF documents simultaneously.
-*   **Chat History:** Remembers your previous questions and answers, allowing for a natural, back-and-forth conversation with your document.
+*   **Chat History:** Maintains conversation context for natural, back-and-forth dialogue.

+### Production Features
+*   **📊 Document Statistics:** View page count, text chunks, and character count for each uploaded document.
+*   **💾 Export Chat History:** Download your conversations as markdown files for future reference.
+*   **📚 Source Citations:** See which documents were used to answer your questions.
+*   **⚡ File Validation:** Automatic file size validation (max 50MB) to prevent crashes.
+*   **🔍 Smart Model Routing:** Automatically uses Flash model for simple questions and Pro model for complex queries.
+*   **📝 Comprehensive Logging:** Full logging system for debugging and monitoring.
+*   **🎨 Enhanced UI:** Beautiful gradient design with statistics cards and better user experience.
+*   **⚠️ Better Error Handling:** Detailed, helpful error messages with troubleshooting suggestions.

+### Technical Features
-*   **Local Embeddings:** Uses a local Hugging Face embedding model (`all-MiniLM-L6-v2`) to create the vector store.
-This ensures that the application remains functional and performant.
+*   **Local Embeddings:** Uses Hugging Face `all-MiniLM-L6-v2` model for efficient vector embeddings.
-*   **Easy to use:** Simple and intuitive user interface built with Streamlit, allowing you to upload a PDF and start chatting in seconds.
+*   **FAISS Vector Store:** Fast similarity search for retrieving relevant document chunks.
+*   **Robust Text Processing:** Handles encoding errors and extracts text from complex PDFs.

 ## Architecture 🏗️

-This application follows a Retrieval Augmented Generation (RAG) architecture.
-Here's how it works:
+This application follows a Retrieval Augmented Generation (RAG) architecture:

-1.  **PDF Processing:** When you upload a PDF, the application uses the `PyPDF` library to extract the text from the document.
-2.  **Text Chunking:** The extracted text is then split into smaller chunks using `RecursiveCharacterTextSplitter` from LangChain.
-This is done to ensure that the text is small enough to be processed by the embedding model.
-3.  **Embedding and Vector Store:** The text chunks are then converted into numerical representations (embeddings) using the Hugging Face `all-MiniLM-L6-v2` model.
-These embeddings are then stored in a `FAISS` vector store.
-FAISS (Facebook AI Similarity Search) is a library that allows for efficient similarity search on a large collection of vectors.
-4.  **Question Answering:** When you ask a question, the application first performs a similarity search on the vector store to find the most relevant text chunks from the PDF.
-These text chunks are then passed to the Gemini model along with your question and the chat history.
-The model then uses this information to generate a relevant and accurate answer.
+1.  **PDF Processing:** Extracts text from uploaded PDFs using `PyPDF` library with error handling.
+2.  **Text Chunking:** Splits text into 1000-character chunks with 200-character overlap using `RecursiveCharacterTextSplitter`.
+3.  **Embedding and Vector Store:** Converts chunks to embeddings using `all-MiniLM-L6-v2` and stores in FAISS vector store with metadata.
+4.  **Question Classification:** Analyzes question complexity to route to appropriate Gemini model.
+5.  **Question Answering:** Performs similarity search, retrieves relevant chunks, and generates answers using Gemini with chat history context.

-## Technology Choices 🛠️
+## Technology Stack 🛠️

-*   **Streamlit:** We chose Streamlit for its simplicity and ease of use.
-It allows us to create a beautiful and interactive web application with just a few lines of Python code.
+*   **Streamlit:** Interactive web application framework
-*   **LangChain:** LangChain is a powerful framework for building applications with large language models (LLMs).
-We use it for text splitting, creating prompts, and interacting with the Gemini model.
+*   **LangChain:** Framework for building LLM applications (text splitting, prompts, chains)
-*   **Google Gemini:** Gemini is a family of powerful and versatile LLMs from Google.
-They are great for conversational AI and provide high-quality answers.
-*   **FAISS:** FAISS is a library for efficient similarity search.
-It's perfect for finding the most relevant text chunks from the PDF when you ask a question.
-*   **Hugging Face Embeddings:** We use Hugging Face embeddings to create the vector store.
-The `all-MiniLM-L6-v2` model is a small and efficient model that provides good performance.
+*   **Google Gemini 2.0:** Advanced AI models (Flash for speed, Thinking for complex reasoning)
+*   **FAISS:** Efficient similarity search library
+*   **Hugging Face Embeddings:** `all-MiniLM-L6-v2` for text embeddings
-*   **PyPDF:** `PyPDF` is a simple and effective library for extracting text from PDF documents.
+*   **PyPDF:** PDF text extraction
+*   **Python Logging:** Production-grade logging system

 ## Installation and Setup ⚙️